Omni-guides/Tuxborn/README.md

 # Installation

-For best results, you should consider fully uninstalling and reinstalling Skyrim from your Windows system prior to installing the Modlist.
+For best results, you should consider fully uninstalling and reinstalling Skyrim from your Windows system prior to installing the Modlist via Wabbajack.
 This will ensure that there are no additional, unneeded or unclean files that could interrupt or make the Wabbajack installation process fail.

 It is strongly recommended that you have a Nexus Premium account, otherwise you will need to manually download each of the mods, when prompted by Wabbajack.

-For both the installation via Wabbajack and playing the modlist (either on Windows or on Steam Deck/Linux), you will need to have launched Vanilla Skyrim at least once, and have downloaded all the Anniversary Edition Creation Club content from within Skyrim.
+For both the installation via Wabbajack and playing the modlist (either on Windows or on Steam Deck/Linux), **you will need to have launched Vanilla Skyrim at least once, and have downloaded all the Anniversary Edition Creation Club content from within Skyrim.**

 ### Wabbajack